What does Eric mean?

-Eric \e-ric\ as a boy's name is pronounced AIR-ik.
-It is of Old Norse origin, and the meaning of Eric is "forever or alone, ruler".
+Eric [er-ic] as a boys' name is pronounced AIR-ik.
+It is of Old Norse origin, and the meaning of Eric is "complete ruler".
+From ei meaning "ever, always" (or einn "one, alone") and ríkr meaning "rule, power".
 The original form is Erik, which has been borne by nine Danish kings.
-Scandinavian legend relates that the Viking sea rover Ericson (son of Eric the Red) landed on the shores of America 500 years before Christopher Columbus.
-The name was not widely used among English-speaking people until 19th-century British fiction writers Frederic Farrar (in "Eric", or "Little by Little") and H. Rider Haggard (in "Eric Brighteyes") used it in popular literature.
-Eriq is the French spelling; Erich is a popular German form.
+Also used as a nickname for Frederic and Frederick.
+Scandinavian legend relates that the explorer Leif Ericson (son of Erik the Red) landed on the shores of America 500 years before Christopher Columbus.
+Literary: the name was not widely used among English-speaking people until 19th-century British fiction writers Frederic Farrar (in "Eric", or "Little by Little") and H Rider Haggard (in "Eric Brighteyes").
 Author Erich Segal; musician Eric Clapton; skater Eric Heiden; actors Eriq La Salle, Eric McCormack.

 Eric▼ has 31 variants: Aeric, Aerick, Aerric, Aerrick, Aerricko, Aric▼, Arreck, Arric, Arrick, Eero, Eirik, Erek, Erich▼, Erick, Erico, Erico, Erik▼, Eriq, Erix, Erki, Erkki, Errick, Eryk, Eurico, Jerk, Jerker, Rick▼, Rickey▼, Ricky▼, Rikki and Rikky.

 Eric is a very prominent first name for men (#33 out of 1220, Top 3%) and also a very prominent last name for all people (#57985 out of 150436, Top 39%).
 (2000 U.S. Census)

 Eric reached its top rank of #14 in the U.S. during 1970-1979, and is presently at #137.
 (Top 2000 Names, 2015)